kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

  - Users  - specify bucket in the pod definition

-Once a valid BucketAccess is available, pods can use it to access buckets.
+Once a valid BucketClaim is available (`AccessGranted` is `True`), pods can use it to access buckets.

-###### 1. User creates pod with a projected volume pointing to the secret in BAR
+###### 1. User creates pod with a projected volume pointing to the secret in BucketClaim

-A BucketAccess with condition `AccessGranted` set to `True`, and pointing to a secret by the name specified in the BucketAccessRequest is required for the Pod to be started.
+The secret pointed to by the BucketClaim is required for the Pod to be started.
 If either the Bucket hasn't been provisioned, or the access has not been granted - the pod will not run.
 It will wait indefinitely for those two conditions to be true.

 In order to specify the bucket for the pod, a projected volume pointing to the secret mentioned above needs to be specified.